tanimislam/covid19_stats/README.rst

      * - |anim_gif_conus|
      * - `Continental United States <https://tanimislam.sfo3.digitaloceanspaces.com/covid19movies/covid19_conus_LATEST.mp4>`_

-* GIF'd video animations of the COVID-19 trends in cases/deaths for California, Texas, Florida, and Virginia, as of 30 APRIL 2021.
+* GIF'd video animations of the COVID-19 trends in cases/deaths for California, Texas, Florida, and Virginia, as of 01 MAY 2021.

   .. list-table::
      :widths: auto